 The software-based type of video conferencing is a very obvious solution, and most people are familiar with them or at least have used them once.
 Skype and ZOOM are among the most popular applications for virtual meetings and online communication.
 Microsoft Teams is another useful platform that integrates other Microsoft tools such as OneDrive and Skype into one central database and communication hub and allows users to have all of their useful applications in one place.
 Cisco Webex, Google Meets and Google Hangouts are also alternatives for conducting online meetings.
 And there are tons more, which are not that well known or popular.

 These software applications are usually free or at least provide a limited free trial, and then those who want more features, bigger rooms, and higher quality can go for the premium subscriptions.
-For this type of video conferencing, it is recommended that users would acquire a headset with good quality, a proper webcam, and obviously, a decent personal computer (PC).
+For this type of video conferencing, it is recommended that users acquire a good headset, a proper webcam, and obviously, a decent personal computer (PC).
 However, those who are on a low budget and want to avoid the cost of any extra accessories can just use a normal laptop.

 Another way for conducting an online meeting for business conferences is the hardware-based video conferencing solution.
 This model is mainly used for conducting a meeting between two companies in different cities/countries/locations.
 For example, let’s say that the representatives of Company A, located in Dubai, UAE, want to have a meeting with the employees of Company B, which is headquartered in Mumbai, India.